-A thriving global community working to advance Regenerative Agriculture
+A thriving global community of Regenerative changemakers

-The Global Savory Network
+The Savory Global Network

 Savory Hubs are locally owned, led and managed initiatives across the globe, offering Holistic Management consulting and training services, on-going support, accreditation, state-of-the-art content and tools, and access to the land, networks and funding resources necessary to create a local impact.